 New Century is currently exclusive to China, but we hope to see it come to North America and Europe at some point in the future.

-Those are all the available and upcoming Digimon games available on Switch or mobile.
-So, while you’re waiting for Digimon: New Generation or wishing for a Digimon Go app, why not jump into another online world with our guide to the best mobile RPGs
+Those are all the available and upcoming Digimon games available on the go.
+So, while you're waiting for Digimon: New Century or wishing for a Digimon Go app, why not jump into another online world with our guide to the best RPGs on handheld platforms?